 - Email body describing how you can add value to the target organization; and

 - Close, or a specific call to action with a statement that your resume is attached.

 You will always attach your most recent resume, making sure that it is picture-perfect and ready for prime time (for more on resumes, please see the resume page).
 Typically, this is the ONLY item that you will attach.
 There may be a job description or an article you want them to read, or some other item, but keep that to a minimum.

 - Copy yourself by placing your email address in the BCC section.

-- Include a subject line that clearly defines what is in the message, something like, “Jane Doe Requests a Phone Meeting to Discuss SVP Internship Ideas.”
+- Include a subject line that clearly defines what is in the message, something like, “CMC SVP Student Requests a Phone Meeting to Discuss SVP Internship Ideas.”

 - Include a Signature Block at the bottom of your message that includes:

 - Your Cell Phone Number (should match your resume)

 - Your Email Address (this may be redundant given they will have your address if they just click “reply” but it’s good practice)

 - Proofread your cover email one last time.